 Keep up to date

-New research on your topic will continue to be published as you are writing your thesis.
+New references on your topic will continue to be published as you are writing your thesis.

-It is important that you can keep up to date with the latest research.
-Automating your search strategies will save time, effort and assist you to stay up to date with research in your area of expertise.
+It is important that you can keep up to date with the latest research and automating your search strategies will save time, effort and assist you to stay up to date with research in your area of expertise.

-In this section you will learn about applications that can help you automate your search and retrieval by providing Table of Contents journal alerts and automated search results emailed to you periodically from particular databases or journals.
+This section will cover tools that can help you automate your search and retrieval by providing Table of Contents journal alerts and automated search results emailed to you periodically from particular databases or journals.